 Change of this magnitude always presents challenges.
 NCI is working with the NCTN groups and the advocacy community to make this transition as smooth as possible.
 The reward will be a clinical trials system that will allow us to test promising treatments more rapidly and efficiently, ushering in an era when patients have access to treatments that are most effective for their particular cancer.

 NCTN's Precision Medicine Trials

 As more cancers are molecularly defined and classified into smaller subsets, NCTN will support precision medicine trials that test targeted treatments for such cancers.
-NCTN’s first such precision medicine trial is:
+NCTN’s precision medicine trials include:

 SWOG S1400: Phase II/III Biomarker-Driven Master Protocol for Second Line Therapy of Squamous Cell Lung Cancer (Lung-MAP) - This study aims to find out what effects targeted therapy has on squamous cell lung cancer.
 It is a large scale, phase II/III screening/clinical registration protocol that will genomically screen patients with advanced stage lung squamous cell cancer moving to second-line therapy, and will use the screening results to direct each patient to the most appropriate one of five (or more) sub-studies.
 Patients on each sub-study will be randomized to either standard of care (docetaxel or erlotinib) or biomarker-driven targeted therapy with an investigational agent.

 Lung-MAP: Master Protocol for Squamous Cell Lung Cancer